apache/spark/python/docs/source/user_guide/python_packaging.rst

 --------------------------------

-The idea of zipped environments is to zip your whole `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_, ship it to the cluster, unzip it remotly and target the Python interpreter from inside this zipped environment.
+The idea of zipped environments is to zip your whole `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_, ship it to the cluster, unzip it remotely and target the Python interpreter from inside this zipped environment.
 Note that this is currently supported *only for YARN*.

 Zip Virtual Environment